Campus Conduct System

-Incidents which are considered to be violations of standards of conduct and the Honor System are normally adjudicated through the Campus Conduct System.
+Incidents which are considered to be violations of standards of conduct and the honor system are normally adjudicated through the Campus Conduct System.
 It is recognized that there may be incidents referred that are an immediate threat to the campus community and/or the environment for learning.
 These extraordinary incidents may call for immediate action by the university.
 If the president, in consultation with the cabinet, judges that incidents are extraordinary and that they call for immediate action, the president, in consultation with the cabinet, will determine the procedures to be followed in adjudicating the referral.
-The procedures will be consistent with the standards of fair play.
-Appeal of a decision reached through these procedures is to the Board of Trustees.
+The procedures will be consistent with the standards of fairness and transparency.
+Appeal of a decision reached through these procedures is to the board of trustees.

 Outcomes imposed by an administrative officer (or her/his designee) or the CCB may include any one or a combination of the following:

-- Dismissal Subject to review by the vice president for student life and dean of students.
+- Dismissal - Subject to review by the vice president of student affairs

-- Suspension Subject to review by the vice president for student life and dean of students.
+- Suspension - Subject to review by the vice president of student affairs

-- Other penalties as appropriate in each case.
+- Other actions or penalties as appropriate in each case.